pay-rails/pay/docs/2_configuration.md

   config.routes_path = "/pay" # Only when automount_routes is true
   # All processors are enabled by default.
 If a processor is already implemented in your application, you can omit it from this list and the processor will not be set up through the Pay gem.
   config.enabled_processors = [:stripe, :braintree, :paddle]
+  # All emails can be configured independently as to whether to be sent or not.
+The values can be set to true, false or a custom lambda to set up more involved logic.
+The Pay defaults are show below and can be modified as needed.
+  config.emails.payment_action_required = true
+  config.emails.receipt = true
+  config.emails.refund = true
+  # This example for subscription_renewing only applies to Stripe, therefor we supply the second argument of price
+  config.emails.subscription_renewing = ->(pay_subscription, price) {
+    (price&.type == "recurring") && (price.recurring&.interval == "year")
+  }
 end
 ```